hazelcast/hazelcast-spark/README.md

-## Reading Data from Hazelcast
+# Reading Data from Hazelcast

-After SparkContext is created, we can load data stored in Hazelcast Maps and Caches into Spark as RDDs like below.
+After `SparkContext` is created, you can load data stored in Hazelcast Maps and Caches into Spark as RDDs as shown below:

-Scala :
+**Scala:**

 ```scala
 import com.hazelcast.spark.connector.{toSparkContextFunctions}